Our Leadership Team

 Whisler graduated in December 2006 with a dual Masters of Business Administration and Health Administration degrees from the University of Iowa’s Tippie College of Business and College of Public Health.
 She joined University of Iowa Health Care in 2008 as Manager of Strategic Business Planning.
 She then held roles as the clinical department administrator for the Emergency Department (2012-2015) and as clinical department administrator in the Stead Family Department of Pediatrics (2015-2019).

-Jacqueline Nelson, DNP, MBA, RN, NEA-BC is the interim director of nursing and patient care services at University of Iowa Stead Family Children’s Hospital.
+Jacqueline Nelson, DNP, MBA, RN, NEA-BC is the Associate Chief Nursing Officer, Children's & Women's Services at University of Iowa Stead Family Children’s Hospital.
 She grew up in Clemons, Iowa, and has spent most of her career at UI Hospitals & Clinics and UI Stead Family Children’s Hospital.
 She earned a Doctor of Nursing Practice from Rush University, Chicago; a Master of Business Administration, a Master of Arts in Nursing, and a Bachelor of Science in Nursing from University of Iowa.
 She is certified with American Nurses Credentialing Center (ANCC) as Nurse Executive, Advanced.

 Joel Shilyansky, MD, is the Robert and Hélène Soper Chair of Pediatric Surgery and surgeon-in-chief for University of Iowa Stead Family Children’s Hospital.
 He earned his medical degree from the University of California at Los Angeles and completed his residency at the University of Michigan Medical Center.
 He did a fellowship in surgical oncology at the National Institutes of Health in Bethesda, Maryland, and a fellowship in pediatric surgery at University of Toronto’s Hospital for Sick Children.
 His research focuses on the immune response in pediatric cancer patients, and additional studies in his laboratory relate to cancer vaccine development.